Sunday, March 22, 2015

 Procedure

-Heat oil in the wok in medium heat, add ginger cumin and garlic; sizzle 30 sec. add peanits and stir fry until golden brown.
-Add cauliflower stir fry for 3 minutes, add the red peppers.
-Stir in remaining ingredients except cilantro.
-Reduce heat to medium, cover for 10 minutes or until cauliflower is tender.
-Serve sprinkle with cilantro.
+Heat oil in the wok in medium heat, add ginger cumin and garlic; sizzle 30 sec. add peanuts and stir fry until golden brown.
+Add cauliflower and stir fry for 3 minutes, then add the red peppers.
+Stir in the remaining ingredients, except cilantro.
+Reduce to medium heat, cover for 10 minutes or until cauliflower is tender.
+Sprinkle with cilantro when serving.

 1 comment: